|Meta bourneti and Meta menardi - Nottinghamshire's Cave Spiders|

 |Meta bourneti is

-a very large and uncommon spider which is usually found
+a very large and nationally uncommon spider, that is

-in sites of complete darkness.
-It's fondness for caves
+usually found in sites of complete darkness.
+It's

-has led to the common name of Cave Spider.
-Other sites
+fondness for caves has led to the common name of Cave

-Meta menardi is another Cave Spider, but the more common of the two and both species are extremely difficult to seperate.
-In size, M. bourneti is more than comparable to Tegenaria gigantea (the large house spider often found in the bath during the Autumn) and is probably slightly larger.
+Meta menardi (Latreille, 1804) - the UK's other Cave Spider, is the more common of the two and both species are difficult to separate.
+In order for reader not familiar with these spiders, both Meta bourneti and Meta menardi are more than comparable to Tegenaria gigantea (the large house spider often found in the bath during the Autumn) and some indiviuals may possibly be slightly larger.
 Compare the size of the female against the bricks in the photograph below.

 The Sherwood colony is not often disturbed and so the spider's only means of spreading to new sites, must be either when the manhole cover is removed and the spiderlings can get out, or they use the two electrical conduit pipes present, to move to other locations in total darkness.